AMACB/HSCTF-2020-writeups/Glad Bags Writeup.md

 >Poortho made some hard pwn for y'all.
 It's so hard, you don't get any input.

-(Preface: This problem was not hard like other problems where you need a large amount of sufficient knowledge (heap pwn), but very lengthly and drawn out, like the Harry Potter series.)
+(Preface: This problem was not hard like other problems where you need a large amount of sufficient knowledge (heap pwn), but very lengthly and drawn out, like the Harry Potter series.
+BTW, can Harry Potter considered a modern epic?
+Just broken into multiple volumes?)

 Well, on the bright side, this is forensics, not pwn (we did not manage to solve poortho's actual pwn...)
 We first get the download glad_bags, which running file on it says is an elf,  and running the program and ghidra analysis points at the program seemingly just being a kind of "hello world."